-b.
-The mount manufacturer should be required to maintain a quality program containing sufficient depth to assure that all specification requirements are met.
-The manufacturer should be responsible for maintaining records and performing all inspection requirements (examinations and tests) as specified in this specification as part of a quality program.
-NAVSEA or the Purchaser should be allowed to inspect the manufacturing and quality assurance process, and perform or witness any of the inspections and tests set forth in the specification where such actions are deemed necessary to ensure products conform to prescribed requirements.
+- b.
+The mount manufacturer is to maintain a quality program containing sufficient depth to ensure that all specification requirements are met.
+The manufacturer is responsible for maintaining records and performing all inspection requirements (examinations and tests) as specified in this specification as part of a quality program.
+NAVSEA or the purchaser is allowed to inspect the manufacturing and quality assurance process, and perform or witness any of the inspections and tests set forth in the specification where such actions are deemed necessary to ensure products conform to prescribed requirements. - c.

-c.
 Guidance for specifying marking on packaging (refer to 6.2.h).
-Marking information should be provided on interior packages and exterior shipping containers.
+Provide marking information on interior packages and exterior shipping containers.
 The information should include the identification information contained in 3.4.1.3.
-The container should also include information for storage and shipment environment: Example: STORE INDOORS - AVOID EXCESSIVE HEAT.
-The container should also include an expiration date to assure old mounts are not installed.
-Example: EXPIRATION DATE: FOURTH QUARTER 2017, DO NOT INSTALL AFTER THIS DATE.
-Expiration from date of cure should be a minimum of 7 years for mount Types I, II, and III and 5 years for mount Type IV.

-6.9 Subject term (key word) listing.
+The container should also include information for storage and shipment environment: Example: "STORE INDOORS AVOID EXCESSIVE HEAT."
+The container also includes an expiration date to ensure old mounts are not installed.
+Example: "EXPIRATION DATE: FOURTH QUARTER 2017, DO NOT INSTALL AFTER THIS DATE."
+Expiration from date of cure is a minimum of 7 years for mount Types I, II, and III and 5 years for mount Type IV. - 6.8 Subject term (key word) listing.